nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

 Multiple users can open and edit a file at the same time and Transactional File locking does not prevent this.
 Rather, it prevents simultaneous file saving.

-.. note:: Transactional file locking is in ownCloud core, and replaces the old File Locking app.
-The File Locking app has been removed from ownCloud in version 8.2.1.
-If your ownCloud server still has the File Locking app, you must visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.
+.. note:: Transactional file locking is in Nextcloud core, and replaces the old File Locking app.
+The File Locking app has been removed from Nextcloud in version 8.2.1.
+If your Nextcloud server still has the File Locking app, you must visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.

 File locking is enabled by default, using the database locking backend.
 This places a significant load on your database.
 Using ``memcache.locking`` relieves the database load and improves performance.
-Admins of ownCloud servers with heavy workloads should install a memcache.
+Admins of Nextcloud servers with heavy workloads should install a memcache.
 (See :doc:`../configuration_server/caching_configuration`.)